mrkmg/vzcontrol/README.md

         List templates on OpenVZ Host(s)

     lsot [SECTION]
-        List avaliable template for download.
+        List available template for download.
 Sections include beta, old, and contrib

     install HOST TEMPLATE [SECTION]
         Install TEMPLATE from [SECTION] on HOST.
 Sections include beta, old, and contrib

     mv CURENTHOST CTID DESTHOST
-        Perform an offline migration of containter CTID on CURRENTHOST to DESTHOST
+        Perform an offline migration of container CTID on CURRENTHOST to DESTHOST

     mvo CURRENTHOST CTID DESTHOST
         Perform an online migration of container CTID on CURRENTHOST to DESTHOST